 - The technical library is designed to provide you the documents applicable to the country in which your lab is located so it’s important to select the correct options when searching for a document.
 You should not use Instructions for Use intended for another country.
 Safety Data Sheets are global.

 - Don’t know the catalog number?
-You can find it on your product packaging.
+You can find it on your product packaging or on our website.
 You may also need to refer to the packaging for the lot number to help identify which version of a document applies to your lab.

 - If a product is not cleared for sale in the selected country or a document is not available in the selected language, you’ll receive an on-screen message advising that results were not found.
 Review your search criteria and choose the appropriate options.